-Sudden bouts of anxiety can lead to heightened levels of inflammation.
+- Experiencing High Anxiety - Sudden bouts of anxiety can lead to heightened levels of inflammation.
 That's because the parts of your brain involved in sensing pain are also activated by social stress.
-Other recent studies show that some people who suffer from long-term anxiety or depression also experience regular spikes in inflammation.
+Other recent studies show that some people who suffer from long-term anxiety or depression also experience regular inflammation spikes.

 Whether you have been diagnosed with a condition linked to inflammation or simply want to decrease your risk of developing an inflammatory condition, you can lower inflammation levels through: